Stunning cottage with incredible views of Dartmouth and River Dart. Dog friendly

 Why they chose this property

 The photo is of myself and my son canoeing on the Dart.
 We hired the canoes.
-We have also hired paddle boards and been accompanied on the Dart by a seal!
+We have also hired paddle boards and have been accompanied on the Dart by a seal!
 We have taken the boat trip up to Totnes, another lovely town.
 On the way the river meanders around Agatha Christie’s house and local vineyards.
 The local wine is available in some restaurants in Dartmouth and is very good!
 I enjoy an active day then a relaxing evening at the cottage.
 A lot of the time we have spent there is outdoors time.
 I could sit for a long time watching the activity on the river; boats, rowing races, ferries, and of course the steam train can be seen and heard approaching Kingswear on the track along the river bend.
-Even when it turns dark it’s nice to sit on the bench wrapped in a blanket watching the lights of Dartmouth, the upper and lower ferries crossing the river and the seagulls still calling out as they settle for the night.
+Even when it turns dark it’s nice to sit on the bench in front of the cottage wrapped in a blanket watching the lights of Dartmouth, the upper and lower ferries crossing the river and the seagulls still calling out as they settle for the night.

 What makes this property unique